thingco/shared-frontend-libs/packages/logger/README.md

 };
 ```

-`createLogger` takes an implementation, allowing you to specify your own functionality for the four funcitons, and returns a function that allows access to them.
+`createLogger` takes an implementation, allowing you to specify your own functionality for the four functions, and returns a function that allows access to them.
 It is a factory for creating your own `useLogger` hook:

 ```tsx
 import React, { useEffect } from "react";